 As Brian notes during the interview, South Dakota Wind Partners (SDWP) structured the offering in a way that would make the program available to different groups of investors.
 Some were able to invest as equity partners and share in the tax losses generated in the early years, while others just wanted a fixed return on the debt (basically making a fixed interest loan to the project).

 Brian attributes much of his success with SDWP to the willingness of Basin Electric to partner with local groups, making the process easier for everyone involved.
 He continues to work with a number of groups in different states hoping to replicate the success of SDWP.

 Brian keeps searching for ways to open up opportunity for community-based energy projects and overcome barriers, and he may be having some success.
-The SDWP website highlights two other community-based projects, one in New York and one in Texas.
+The SDWP website (now defunct) highlighted two other community-based projects, one in New York (Black Oak Wind) and one in Texas (operated by Tri Global).
 It’s a good sign that, despite the challenges, SDWP may be a model for community wind around the country.

 Photo credit: Flickr user tinney